chamberlainlondon/chamberlainlondon.github.io/_pages/about.md

 > Modified technology infrastructure by transitioning CRM and scheduling software to achieve 20% reduction in annual expenses.

-> Enhancing HubSpot CRM and OnceHub client scheduling software to monitor planned client meetings and lead conversion rates.
+> Enhanced HubSpot CRM and OnceHub client scheduling software by monitoring planned client meetings and lead conversion rates.

 ### The Fox Alliance Wealth Management